memecore-foundation/Go-MemeCore/README.md

 Maintaining your own private network is more involved as a lot of configurations taken for granted in the official networks need to be manually set up.

-Unfortunately since [the Merge](https://ethereum.org/en/roadmap/merge/) it is no longer possible to easily set up a network of geth nodes without also setting up a corresponding beacon chain.

-There are three different solutions depending on your use case:

-  * If you are looking for a simple way to test smart contracts from go in your CI, you can use the [Simulated Backend](https://geth.ethereum.org/docs/developers/dapp-developer/native-bindings#blockchain-simulator).
-  * If you want a convenient single node environment for testing, you can use our [Dev Mode](https://geth.ethereum.org/docs/developers/dapp-developer/dev-mode).
-  * If you are looking for a multiple node test network, you can set one up quite easily with [Kurtosis](https://geth.ethereum.org/docs/fundamentals/kurtosis).

-However, for gmeme nodes, you can still setup private networks as before.
+For gmeme nodes, you can set up private networks using PoSA consensus.
+Please refer to the MemeCore documentation for detailed instructions on setting up validators and system contracts.

 ## Contribution

 Thank you for considering helping out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

-If you'd like to contribute to go-ethereum, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
-If you wish to submit more complex changes though, please check up with the core devs first on [our Discord Server](https://discord.gg/invite/nthXNEv) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.
+If you'd like to contribute to go-memecore, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.

 Please make sure your contributions adhere to our coding guidelines: